 The presentation will cover the current status and review both the physical impacts and the expected additional impacts resulting from decision makers initiatives.
 An Actuarial Climate Index launched on November 30th 2016 to raise awareness of the measurable physical impacts can be accessed in advance at www.ActuariesClimateIndex.org

 Speaker: Yves Guerard, Former Secretary General of the IAA

 - Refreshments Fri, 12/05/2017 - 10:00 - 10:30 Morning Refreshments

 - Workshop Fri, 12/05/2017 - 10:30 - 11:20 Workshop Sessions D

-This session will mainly focus around around the practical issues of implementing a comprehensive risk solvency regime in less developed market and if that necessary. the speakers will share typical examples on both Pillar I (quantative) and Pillar II (qualitative) of C-ROSS trail implementation during their time with the CIRC and share my discussions with India and African markets on changing the solvency regime to be risk-driven and discuss why it maybe difficult and not apprpriate to go for a full-blown SII in a oner.
+This session will mainly focus around the practical issues of implementing a comprehensive risk solvency regime in less developed markets.
+The speakers will share typical examples on both Pillar I (quantative) and Pillar II (qualitative) of C-ROSS trail implementation during their time with the CIRC and share discussions with Indian and African markets on changing the solvency regime to be risk-driven and discuss why it maybe difficult and not appropriate to go for a full-blown SII in one.

 D2: More Than Just a Big Idea: How Big Data and Deep Learning is Helping Japanese Insurers to Protect Homeowners from Natural Catastrophe Risk